-The Authority will work closely with partners including planning authorities, housing authorities, developers, Community Land Trusts and registered providers to ensure an integrated and effective approach to providing these new homes.
+The Authority will work closely with partners including planning authorities, housing authorities, developers and Community Land Trusts to ensure an integrated and effective approach to providing these new homes.

 HEALTH AND CARE

 The Combined Authority recognises the need for a more co-ordinated and proactive approach to providing health and care services.